-- There were no instances of nasal septal perforation observed in clinical trials with QNASL Nasal Aerosol; however, instances of nasal septal perforation have been reported in patients following the intranasal application of other beclomethasone dipropionate products.
-Periodically monitor patients for signs of adverse effects on the nasal mucosa and discontinue QNASL Nasal Aerosol if such effects are observed
+Instances of nasal septal perforation have been reported in patients following the intranasal application of beclomethasone dipropionate products, including QNASL Nasal Aerosol.
+Periodically monitor patients for signs of adverse effects on the nasal mucosa and discontinue QNASL Nasal Aerosol if such effects are observed.